liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

     - Estimate the number of throttles (for example, x throttle per hour?) and when (specific time and date) the throttling happened.
     - Which migration tool you're using.
 For example, SPMT, ShareGate, Mover, and so on.

-**Question: When migrating OneNote notebooks that contain attachments from SharePoint 2010 to SharePoint Online, all attachments greater than 100 KB are missing.**
+**Question: When migrating OneNote notebooks that contain attachments from SharePoint 2010 to SharePoint in Microsoft 365, all attachments greater than 100 KB are missing.**

 Answer: In SharePoint 2010, OneNote notebooks with attachments greater than 100 KB are put into a folder with a special content type that the SharePoint Migration Tool can't read.

-As a workaround, you can migrate your SharePoint 2010 data to SharePoint 2016, then use the SharePoint Migration Tool to migrate the data from SharePoint 2016 to SharePoint Online.
+As a workaround, you can migrate your SharePoint 2010 data to SharePoint 2016, then use the SharePoint Migration Tool to migrate the data from SharePoint 2016 to SharePoint in Microsoft 365.

 ### How to open a Microsoft support ticket for other migration issues